-In order to qualify for the 3-Year option Master of Architecture degree, a student must complete a minimum of 105 credit hours while enrolled in Taubman College.
+In order to qualify for the 3-Year option Master of Architecture degree, a student must complete a minimum of 105 credit hours while enrolled in Taubman College, in addition to satisfactorily completing the two pre-requisite courses: Calculus 1 and Physics 1 (lecture and lab).
 No transfer credit is accepted for graduate level coursework from other institutions.